FIWARE/tutorials.Getting-Started/README.md

 -   For time-based values, `"Property"` shall be used as well, but the property value should be Date, Time or DateTime strings encoded in the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) - e.g. `YYYY-MM-DDThh:mm:ssZ`

+> [!NOTE]
-> **Note:** that for simplicity, this data entity has no relationships defined.
+>  Note that for simplicity, this data entity has no relationships defined.
 Relationships must be given the
 > `type=Relationship`.
 Relationships will be discussed in a subsequent tutorial.

 ### Defining Properties-of-Properties within the NGSI-LD entity definition